Skip to main content

 RunningContainer is live and serving traffic

-FailedSomething went wrong — check your config, image, and secrets
+FailedSomething went wrong — check your config and Docker image

 The dashboard polls for status updates automatically.

-By default, redeploying a container causes a brief window of downtime while the old version stops and the new one starts.
-If you need to avoid that, use a blue-green update instead.
-Blue-green deployments run both versions simultaneously: Blue-green deployment If the new version fails, the update is canceled and the current version keeps running.
+Non-GPU containers use a blue-green deployment strategy, running both versions simultaneously: Blue-green deployment If the new version fails, the update is canceled and the current version keeps running.
 No downtime and no rollback required.

 Starting an update